RPN Regulators

 Visit their website at www.crpna.ab.ca

-The RPNAS regulates psychiatric nursing as a distinct profession.
+The CRPNS regulates psychiatric nursing as a distinct profession.
 As a professional association, RPNAS regulates the registration and licensing of psychiatric nurses in Saskatchewan.

 College of Registered Psychiatric Nurses of Manitoba (CRPNM)